- Docs

 Groups provide a logical access layer for managing permissions across users.
 Instead of assigning permissions to individual users, Site Administrators define access at the group level and apply it to multiple users at once.

-When configured, groups can be used to manage folder permissions, protocol access, IP restrictions, and related access controls, allowing access to be applied consistently across users.
+Groups can be used to manage folder permissions, protocol access, IP restrictions, and related access controls, so access is applied consistently across users.

 Provisioning, Authentication, and Lifecycle Management